mysociety/fixmystreet/customising/templates.md

 set your own colours/branding, and then only copy other HTML templates to translate or otherwise change the wording.

+To preview HTML emails, when running the development server go to `/_dev/email/` and click the email you wish to preview.

 To include an inline logo in your HTML email, put it at `web/cobrands/yourcobrands/images/email-logo.gif` and make sure `logo_width` and `logo_height` are set appropriately in your